Our Plants

 Native: Alaska, Canada, Pacific NW

 Sanguisorba is Latin meaning to soak up blood, for the plant’s reputed ability to clot blood.
-This species named for its collector Archibald Menzies (1754-1842), English physician on Vancouver’s voyage in 1792 who explored the Pacific Northwest, California, Alaska & Hawaii.
+This species named for its collector Archibald Menzies (1754-1842), English physician and botanist.
+He found this in the Pacific NW while on Vancouver’s voyage in 1792 sailing to the Pacific Northwest, California, Alaska & Hawaii.